gurusha01/Human_or_AI/Readme.md

    - Click on the "PAPER" tab located at the right end of the interface.

 5. Finally, select the appropriate answers and view your score.

-### NOTE: as of now the web UI contains code to display ony dev folder papers.